-(s) Concentration of credit risk
+(q) Concentration of credit risk

-Financial instruments that potentially expose the Group to concentrations of credit risk consist primarily of cash and cash equivalents, accounts receivable, held-to-maturity securities, amounts due from related parties, other receivables and advances to suppliers.
-The Group places its cash and cash equivalents and held-to-maturity securities with financial institutions with high-credit ratings and quality.
+Financial instruments that potentially expose the Group to concentrations of credit risk consist primarily of cash and cash equivalents, accounts receivable, amounts due from related parties, other receivables and advances to suppliers.
+The Group places its cash and cash equivalents with financial institutions with high-credit ratings and quality.
 Accounts receivable primarily comprise of amounts receivable from product delivery service providers.
 These amounts are collected from customers by the service providers when products are delivered.
-The principal amounts of all held-to maturity securities are guaranteed by the issuers.
 The Group conducts a credit evaluation of these service providers and generally requires a small amount of security deposit.
 Amounts due from related parties are prepayments related to purchases of goods from the entities controlled by shareholders of the Company.
 Due to the nature of the relationship, the Company considers there to be no collection risks in regard to amounts due from related parties.
 With respect to advances to product suppliers, the Group performs on-going credit evaluations of the financial condition of its suppliers.
 The Group establishes an allowance for doubtful accounts based upon estimates, factors surrounding the credit risk of specific delivery service providers and other information.

-(t) Fair value of financial instruments
+(r) Fair value of financial instruments